Code-Institute-Submissions/Milestone-16/README.md

 The registration page retains the same navigation bar and footer as the previous pages.
 It contains a simple registration form to capture new client details, this page is again only front end.
 The submit button refreshes the sign up form.

+#### Features left to implement -

+* Functioning members portal from the sign in page
+* Google login from members portal
+* Individual team profiles
+* Functioning login form

 ### Technologies used -

 * HTML